eQualityTime/FlowersForTuring/faq.md

 # When do they go up?

-Fairly early in the morning on the 23rd.
+Fairly early in the morning on the 23rd or late on the 22nd depending on which weekday the 23rd falls on.

 # Why doesnâ€™t the money go to eQuality Time?